Baruj Salinas: First Miami period

 Having emigrated from Cuba in 1959, Salinas joined the Cuban diaspora in exile as a result of Fidel Castro's rise to power in the Cuban Revolution, joining them in Miami after his stays in Mexico City and San Antonio.
 Once in Miami, he first mainly worked professionally as an architect to sustain himself but also continued to paint.
 Salinas had the advantage of being already fluent in English by that point, but still struggled economically as most early exiles had, particularly in the arts.
 By 1963-64 he was selling his works for as little as $25 (about $200 in 2020, adjusted for inflation), during the period well before the establishment of an organized market for Cuban art in South Florida.
 As a result, even those relatively low rates were often paid in installments, such as five dollars a week or month.
 Some buyers were previous collectors of Cuban art in Cuba looking to restart their collection after losing their paintings to the Castro regime.
 Others were new collectors.

 Throughout the 1960s Salinas was increasingly active in exhibiting his painting in art venues throughout the United States (Florida, Texas, Missouri) as well as internationally in Mexico and Guatemala.
 His artwork continued his self-imposed evolution away from architectural influences and saw him directly embrace abstraction for the first time.
 He drew inspiration from Apollo 13 and the Space Race, and painted pieces inspired by outer space and astronomy, such as nebulas and constellations.

 Salinas was also increasingly active in the Cuban and Latin American art market in Miami.
-A significant development came in the mid-1960s when Salinas co-founded (with Enrique Riveron) and subsequently led the Grupo GALA (an acronym for Grupo de Artistas Latino Americanos), the first formal professional organization of Latin American artists established is South Florida.
+A significant development came in the mid-1960s when Salinas co-founded (with Enrique Riveron) and subsequently led the Grupo GALA (an acronym for Grupo de Artistas Latino Americanos), the first known professional organization of Latin American artists established in Florida.
 GALA members (Salinas, Enrique Riveron, Rafael Soriano, José María Mijares, Roxanna McAllister, and Osvaldo Gutiérrez) would gather bi-monthly to discuss their individual art projects, sponsorships, and organize bi-annual group exhibitions.